Azhagesan: Cast

+Production

+After a stint of shooting at AVM Studios, the unit moved on to locations in Ootty, Conoor, Kothagiri, Singara Estate and Vandicholai among other places.

 Soundtrack

 The film score and the soundtrack were composed by Deva.
 The soundtrack, released in 2004, features 5 tracks with lyrics written by Kalidasan and Kalaikumar.

 Reception

-B. Balaji rated the film 1.5 out of 5 stating that : "Azhagesan, which although a remake of Malayalam film Karumadikuttan, seems more like a rip-off of the classic 16 Vayadhinile".
-Movies.bizhat.com said that : "The film is an unmitigated endurance test for the audience" and concluded that : "the film is an amateurish attempt and is strictly avoidable".
+B. Balaji rated the film 1.5 out of 5 stating that: "Azhagesan, which although a remake of Malayalam film Karumadikuttan, seems more like a rip-off of the classic 16 Vayadhinile".
+Movies.bizhat.com said that: "The film is an unmitigated endurance test for the audience" and concluded that: "the film is an amateurish attempt and is strictly avoidable".
+Chennai Online wrote "The backdrop to the story is the lush ambience of a hillstation.
+But apart from the lushness of its ambience, there's very little going for the film.
+It's a role Satyaraj should have done earlier in his career, his performance very affected here".